Giving a demo of the roachbot to an important friend of Arnold Schwarzenegger at Calit2 on Feb 9 at 1:30pm.

 Why was this project initially called "Control and Communication in the Animal and the Machine"?

-What do you think about artificial intelligence or artificial life?
+What do you think about "hard" artificial intelligence or artificial life?

 In one word: boring.
 The quest for artificial intelligence or artificial life might be more interesting if it was less artificial.